ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 The ALM Rangers are comprised of several volunteer experts in various IT fields.
 Each of the members works on the Rangers projects outside of their normal life.
 Due to the part-time nature of their work, it can be difficult for members to manage projects in larger teams and stay informed on all the projects going on.
 With self-organized teams, each team focuses on their own independent projects.

-However, this isn’t the only example of a part-time team.
+However, we're not unique!
 Consultants who are working on several projects simultaneously or at different customers could be considered “part-time” from the vantage of each of those projects.

 Even within a single organization, developers are often sliced across many different areas of work.
 Perhaps a developer has reactive duties, like troubleshooting an outage or mitigating an outage risk.
 They might also be involved in one-person projects such as setting up additional monitoring and alerting for a production system.
 In addition, they might also work on 2 or 3 (or more!) new work projects, especially if the ratio of products to developers is high (i.e. there are way more projects going than developers).